-Food addiction is a complex condition in which an individual develops a psychological, emotional, and physiological dependence on food.
-It is a chronic and progressive condition where individuals continue to eat despite even the most severe consequences.
+Food addiction is a complex condition involving a psychological, emotional, and physiological dependence on food.
+It is a chronic and progressive condition where someone continues to eat despite even the most severe consequences.
 Food addiction is treatable with the appropriate assistance and support.

 What Is Food Addiction?